stephanecollot/DatetimepickerBundle/README.md

 ## Notes

 The date format from ``` php 'pickerOptions' => array('format'=>'dd MM yyyy - HH:ii p') ``` is used to set automatically the date format of Symfony in order to make compatible Symfony and JavaScript output.
-But there are some problems for example with MM wich display "décembre" in PHP intl translation and "Decembre" in Bootstrap translation.
+But there are some problems for example with ``` php MM``` which display "décembre" in PHP intl translation and "Decembre" in Bootstrap translation.
 That is why I edited js/locales/bootstrap-datetimepicker.fr.js